karanchopra1996/Zookeeper-supported-Automatic-Failover-in-a-Master-Worker-Distributed-Execution/readme.txt

 https://www.apache.org/dyn/closer.lua/logging/log4j/2.18.0/apache-log4j-2.18.0-bin.tar.gz

-This assignment uses Zookeeper to implement an automatic failover mechanism in a master-worker distributed execution of graph-bridge programs.
+This project uses Zookeeper to implement an automatic failover mechanism in a master-worker distributed execution of graph-bridge programs.
 Client.java, (i.e., the master) connects to ZooKeeper;
 submits 10 different tasks, each executing GraphBride.java with a different graph size; and waits for all tasks to be completed by remote worker processes.
 Each worker which should be implemented in